scala/scala-jenkins-infra/README.md

    --run-list "scala-jenkins-infra::worker-linux, scala-jenkins-infra::worker-publish"
 ```

--T jenkins-worker-publish
+NOTE: name is important (used to allow access to vault etc)

-note: name can't be changed later, and duplicates aren't allowed (can bite when repeating knife ec2 create)
+it can't be changed later, and duplicates aren't allowed (can bite when repeating knife ec2 create)

 ### Develop/test recipe